AT-Publishing/website/0-blackfriday.md

 Black Friday 2019 fell on Friday **November 29 2019**, but some products are now in **Christmas Offers 2019**.

+## LIVE - BillFodl 40% OFF Christmas Sale

+{{ site.stars.five }}

+Billfodl is next to Cryptosteel one of the leaders in true cold storage for crypto - producer of the super resistant metal private key storage for the paranoid.

+Billfodl is made 100% of the highest quality 316 stainless steel that has super high melting point (to withstand house fires), is very resistant to corrosion (even in salt water) and also completely shock-proof (to withstand explosions).
+Very good for your cold storage coins that never move.

+They also have bundle packs in case you are ultra paranoid and want to split your main money seed in two to store it in two different locations.

+The Billfodl wallets are now offered at **40% OFF (site-wide)**.
+They ship from the US but only show prices before tax on their e-shop, if you're elsewhere you might need to add the duties to your bill.

+<a class="button" href="http://bit.ly/at-billf-xmas19">Go to BillFodl Sale</a>

 ## LIVE - Ledger Christmas Pack

 {{ site.stars.five }}